Bonzo Dog Doo-Dah Band: "Urban Spaceman" and beyond (1968–1970)

 By this point, the band had also decided to drop the 'Doo-Dah' from their name and now became officially known as, simply, The Bonzo Dog Band.
 In June they released their new album Tadpoles.
-Most of the songs on this album had already been performed by the group on Do Not Adjust Your Set, and indeed the album had originally been conceived as a kind of 'soundtrack album' for the recently ended TV show.
+Most of the songs on this album had already been performed by the group on Do Not Adjust Your Set, and the album had originally been conceived as a kind of 'soundtrack album' for the recently ended TV show.
 As a result, much of the material was something of a throwback to the Gorilla era musically, even though most of the songs (with the exception of a few vintage tracks that dated as far back as the 1966 Parlophone sessions) had been re-recorded especially for the LP.
 Also included was a version of the band's latest single, the almost proto-metallic "Mr. Apollo".
-Despite the album's rag-bag nature and the fact the band themselves didn't regard it as part of their discography proper, it would ironically prove to be their best-selling original LP.
+Despite the album's rag-bag nature and the fact the band themselves did not regard it as part of their discography proper, it would ironically prove to be their best-selling original LP.

 In August they appeared at the 1969 Isle of Wight Festival where tap-dancing drummer "Legs" Larry Smith was an onstage hit with his lubricious footwork, camp 'showbiz superstar' persona and rapport with the audience.
 This part of the act became so popular that guest drummers such as Keith Moon, Aynsley Dunbar or Jim Capaldi were often deputised to sit in for Smith during live performances.

 It was at this point the stress of managing the group's affairs, while simultaneously writing half of their material and performing front of stage, began to take a serious toll on Stanshall's physical and mental health.
 Nevertheless, he and the others opted to embark upon a second American tour during September.
 Innes said that when the band picked him up at his house to drive to the airport, Stanshall answered the door with his head completely shaved, which gave him a startled, almost frightened look.
 True to bad form, the trip was cut short after Roger Ruskin Spear suffered a personal family tragedy and shockingly no-one from the UK office saw fit to inform him or the others about it until well after the event.
 An understandably enraged Spear immediately abandoned the tour and returned to the UK.
 Initially the band attempted to fulfill the remaining dates without him, but the tour really began to derail after a rancorous press interview where Stanshall and Innes complained about recent events and the general lack of support and promotion from their record company.
 Their candour only led to the band and Liberty Records becoming further alienated from each other.
 When Stanshall also began displaying signs of a complete nervous collapse under the strain of his duties as front man and manager, he and the band quickly decided to cut the tour short at great expense to their future ambitions.
 As a collective, they would never return to America.